-This point explains which classification rules apply in case of the exemptions from the CMR prohibition in point 4 of part III of Annex II.
+This point explains which CMR classifications are concerned by the derogation from the CMR prohibition in point 4 of part III of Annex II.
+As from 1 June 2015, that derogation applies only for substances and mixtures classified as CMR category 1A and 1B under CLP.